-With a global market more accessible to businesses than ever before, it makes sense, where possible to hire in freelance support that can help guide you and cover both markets.
+With a global market that has become more accessible to businesses than ever before, it makes sense, where possible to hire freelance support that can help guide you and cover both markets.

 This month we talk to Nic, B2B & B2C Tech and Corporate Communications Freelance specialist about working both the UK markets and Stateside, her experience and what sets her apart.
 She shares with us the key differences between working these two markets and her top tips when pitching to journalists.

 Tell us about your expertise Nic to start off!

 I am a senior-level PR consultant with over 14 years’ communications experience (in-house, agency and consultancy) – eight of which have been on an ongoing freelance basis for three UK PR agencies.
 Having trained as a journalist, before moving into corporate communications in 2005, PR (in-house) in 2007 and freelance (consultancy and in-house) in 2010, I am well-versed in identifying what the media is looking for and creating the right pitches and content to successfully secure coverage in print, online and broadcast national, trade and vertical titles.
 My specialism though is in B2B technology PR and I have experience in M2M and IoT, telecoms, information security, software testing and quality assurance, ecommerce, user experience analytics and digital experience platforms, and consumer technology.